Skip to main content

 Upload the model

-Model uploads can be done via the UI, API or the CLI.
-The API reference can be found here.
+Model uploads can be done via the UI or CLI.

 UI

-To upload via the web, just log in and navigate to models > add custom model to reach this page:
+To upload via the web, log in and navigate to models > upload a model to reach this page:

 Upload model

-Then fill in the source URL (S3 or Hugging Face), the model name and how you would like it described in your Together account once uploaded.
+Then fill in the source URL (Hugging Face repo path or S3 presigned URL), the model name and how you would like it described in your Together account once uploaded.

 CLI